silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 # Formatting and Casting

-All objects that are being rendered in a template should be a [api:ViewableData] instance such as `DataObject`, `DBField` or `Controller`.
+All objects that are being rendered in a template should be a [api:SilverStripe\View\ViewableData] instance such as `DataObject`, `DBField` or `Controller`.
 From these objects, the template can include any method from the object in [scope](syntax#scope).

-For instance, if we provide a [api:HtmlText] instance to the template we can call the `FirstParagraph` method.
+For instance, if we provide a [api:SilverStripe\ORM\FieldType\DBHtmlText] instance to the template we can call the `FirstParagraph` method.
 This will output the result of the [api:HtmlText::FirstParagraph()] method to the template.

 **mysite/code/Page.ss**